stanton26/AppDefense/labs/v2/horizon-lab.md

 13. The host name should be a desktop from your partners pool, that resides on another SDDC.
 14. Repeat steps 9 and 10, instead of disabling, chose **Enable Desktop Pool**

-Your working partner can repeat the same steps.
+Your Horizon Lab partner can repeat the same steps.

 This is the end of the lab.
 Thank you for attending.